SuperOfficeDocs/superoffice-docs/docs/customer-center/edit-template.md

 `%extraTableUpdate("7").id("1").field("y_7.x_1=test").field("y_7.x_2=aValue")%`

-This call will update the entry with ID 1 in extratable 7.
+This call will update the entry with ID 1 in extra-table 7.
 The field `x_1` will be set to "test", and `x_2` will be set to "aValue".

 ### Example extraTableInsert